(Severe Morning Sickness; Persistent Vomiting of Pregnancy; HG)

 - Severe and persistent vomiting, beginning 4 to 6 weeks after conception, peaking 9-13 weeks, and usually improving and ending 14-20 weeks

-- Progressive weight loss of greater than 5% of original, pre-pregnancy body weight
+- Weight loss of greater than 5% of original, pre-pregnancy body weight

 - Weight measurement—to determine if you have lost weight